howyousimi-web/Daong/README.md

-//You guys know what to do kinda, ggs
+You guys know what to do kinda, ggs